Originally published in January 2022, this blog has been updated as of August 2023 to include new resources and information.

 The answer isn't necessarily to find more clients.
 It's revenue diversification.

-On average, these multi-hyphenate coach practitioners allocate just 44% of their working time to 1:1 client coaching.
+In the 2020 Global Coaching Study, ICF found that multi-hyphenate coach practitioners allocate just under half of their working time to 1:1 client coaching -- about 44%.
 What that means is that the majority of successful life coaches balance a much more diverse body of work than you might expect.

 If you’re looking for data and facts about how to make real money as a life coach, you’ve come to the right place!